kmahyyg/cramc/README.md

 - `cramc_db.json` is k-v store, k should be rule name, v should be operation
 - `cramc_conf.json` is generally for spawning runner and cleaner on the machine.
 - Before remediation, file should always be backed-up.
+- `databaseVersion` is for both cleanup db and yara rules.

 # License